Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-12-Investigate-insider-risk-activities.md

 ### Task 1 : Create Insider Risk Management Investigators

-In this task you'll

-This task guides the user in investigating insider risk activities.
-It involves navigating to the Insider Risk Management page and reviewing user activities based on the configured policies.
+In this task you, as the global administrator, will enable permissions for Insider Risk Management Investigators.
+Specifically, you will add users to the Insider Risk Management Investigators role group to ensure that designated users can access and manage insider risk management Investigators features.

 1. If you not already login to admin center, the address bar of Microsoft edge enter **admin.microsoft.com**.